The International School of Lausanne is a not-for-profit association registered under the Swiss law.

 The Board employs the Director to lead the school.
 The Director and his staff are therefore responsible for all matters related to the day-to-day running of the school.

-Any issues regarding students should first be discussed with the relevant teacher.
+Issues relating to student’s performance in an individual class or subject should first be discussed with the relevant teacher.